MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

-After the consultation period, we will contact every code contributor to the core MDAnalysis library with a request to agree to changing their contributitions' license from the current "GPL v2 or any later version" to "LGPL v3 or any later version".
+After the consultation period, we will contact every code contributor to the core MDAnalysis library with a request to agree to changing their contribution's license from the current "GPL v2 or any later version" to "LGPL v3 or any later version".

 It is important that we hear back from as many contributors as possible.